samanthav24/DSC_Fraud_Detection/README.md

 ## Train the model
 <hr>

-Before you train the model, adjust the parameters in the configuration JSON file ```config_classification_paysim.json.``` The parameters that we tweak in DSC are:
+Before you train the model, adjust the parameters in the configuration JSON file ```config_classification_paysim.json``` (and move to corresponding directory again).
+The parameters that we tweak in DSC are:
 <ul>
   <li>sigmoid_threshold: float between 0.0 and 1.0</li>
   <li>metric: "inv_crossentropy" or "f1_score"</li>